The Long Arm of Law Enforcement

 In circumstances where an individual is potentially subject to criminal charges in another jurisdiction, consider the company’s position and how the risk could be mitigated if the employee is retained.
-Even in circumstances where the allegations are considered unfounded or there is a disagreement with the alleged crime from a policy perspective, consider how this impacts the employees’ ability to travel and, in regulated industries, their fitness and propriety.
+Even in circumstances where the allegations are considered unfounded or there is a disagreement with the alleged crime from a policy perspective, consider how this impacts the employee’s ability to travel and, in regulated industries, his or her fitness and propriety.
 Keep in mind also that INTERPOL Red Notices can be misused, although the process for challenging such notices is protracted when compared with the rapid speed with which they can be issued.

 Managing multinational investigations is always challenging and can be particularly so with jurisdictions in the Asia-Pacific region.
 It is important for companies and their lawyers to be mindful of the web of government agencies that may take an interest in the conduct under investigation.

 The Overseas Production Orders and Requests for Interception (Designation of Agreement) Regulations 2020 were passed in the UK to ensure that the Agreement was designated under the relevant UK legislation to enable UK overseas production orders and to allow a UK telecommunications operator to lawfully intercept the communications of an individual at the request of the US when such a request is made in compliance with the requirements of the Agreement.